New Zealand · tool

 Local etiquette

-- •Tipping is not customary in New Zealand, but appreciated for exceptional service (around 10%).
+- •Tipping is not customary or expected in New Zealand, though rounding up the bill or leaving a small tip for exceptional service is appreciated.

-- •Credit cards are widely accepted, but carrying some cash can be useful for smaller vendors or markets.
+- •Card payments are widely accepted, but carrying some cash can be useful for smaller vendors or markets.

-- •Dress code is generally casual, even at many nicer restaurants.
+- •Dress code is generally casual, even in many upscale restaurants.
+Smart casual is usually appropriate.